 Throughout the process you should be in touch with your mortgage company.
 You can apply for mortgage relief.
 Some companies are willing negotiate the terms of the mortgage with you.
 They may be willing to reduce payments for a short period of time or work out a plan to help you get caught up on payments, but you must be in contact with them before they will do these things.
 Even being in contact you may end up going into foreclosure and losing your home.

 Be as proactive as possible.
 If you realize that you can no longer afford your home, put it on the market right away.
 You may be surprised that you home sells quickly.
 You need to find a good real estate agent, and price the home competitively so that it sells.
 You should also price the home aggressively.
 This means you may take a loss on your down payment or the other money you put into your home.
 It will be easier to purchase a new home if you do not hurt your credit by foreclosing on the home, because you wanted to hold out for more money.
+If you find that you can't sell your home, you may need to take more drastic actions.

 Contact your bank to see if they will be willing to negotiate a short sale with you.
 A short sale is when your bank allows you to sell your home for less than you owe.
 Some banks will write off the difference, while other banks will require you to pay back difference over time.
 Either way a short sale is a better option than a straight foreclosure, because it is not as bad on your credit report.
 A short sale may make it easier to purchase another home in the future.